 The third tenet of the abolitionist ideology can also be considered its central, and most pivotal tenet in the literal sense.
 The message of the Gospel of the Kingdom of God is not only the centerpiece to a Christian, Anarchist, and Abolitionist worldview, and the crux upon which they rest, but it is the very tenet around which the other tenets revolve.

-The notion that the Gospel means ‘good news’ is a correct one but, on its own, this association does the connotation of ‘Gospel’ an anachronistic disservice, for not every piece of beneficial information was or should be considered a ‘gospel’.
-Rather, the gospels are inherently and historically news of political messages.
+The notion that the Gospel means “good news” is a correct one but, on its own, this association does the connotation of “Gospel” an anachronistic disservice, for not every piece of beneficial information was or should be considered a “gospel”.
+Rather, gospels are inherently and historically news of political messages.
 To get to the point, a gospel represents an exclusive platform of political campaign promises in order to win the hearts and minds of potential constituents in order to place their faith in the authority and persons of their representative politicians.
 Gospels represent policy changes to be adopted by their believers, and the promise of their respective magistrates to fulfill those policies.
 This will be further explained shortly.

 ‘The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised,

 Continuing on the course of human history, the Gospel of Pharaoh most notably promised salvation to the tribes of Israel from drought and famine, through an offer of socialist benefits.
-Egypt had become one of the earliest civilizations committing to collectivism and rebellion to God after the Flood.
-Its translated name, Mizraim, means ‘besieged places or a place where we were besieged by masters‘ to illustrate this fact.
-However, just like in every other instance of human civil government, this was not done through compulsion, but through voluntary socialism by passively or actively receiving benefits.
-This is also illustrated by maxims of law: ‘Those captured by pirates and robbers remain free.‘ (Dig.
+Egypt had become one of the earliest civilizations committing to collectivism and rebellion to God after the Flood and the Babylonian scattering.
+Its translated name, Mizraim, means “besieged places or a place where we were besieged by masters” to illustrate this fact.
+However, just like in every other instance of human civil government, this was not done through compulsion, but through voluntary socialism by passively or actively receiving government benefits extracted through tribute.
+This is also illustrated by maxims of law: “Those captured by pirates and robbers remain free.”
+(Dig.
 49. 15.
 19. 2.)
-‘Things captured by pirates and robbers do not change ownership.‘ (1 Kent, Comm.
+“Things captured by pirates and robbers do not change ownership.”
+(1 Kent, Comm.
 108, 184)

 For a twenty percent tax, the people of Israel, and many others, became civil slaves, employed into Egyptian economy.
 By believing on Pharaoh’s gospel of salvation, the tribes of Israel, formerly free people under God, could allegedly be spared the destruction of their own sloth for failing to prepare for the oncoming famine by selling themselves into civil bondage due to their own jealousy in selling their brother Joseph into chattel slavery.
 After generations of ever-increasing servitude through the acceptance of benefits and protection, God through Moses and a series of miraculous events that dissolved the superstitious power of Egyptian institutions, offered up a gospel of true salvation that liberated the repentant from their Egyptian civil citizenship.

-The existence of false gospels is not exclusive to what is common considered ‘the old testament’, but continued as a major setting on the world stage when Jesus Christ was incarnated in ‘occupied’ Judea.
+The existence of false gospels is not exclusive to what is commonly considered “the old testament”, but continued as a major setting on the world stage when Jesus Christ was incarnated in “occupied” Judea.
 The Gospel of Caesar, still modeled after its Babylonian predecessor, was complete with a myriad of institutions symbolized by members of a pagan pantheon, and had a much more intricate system of social, economic, political, and idiomatic details that are readily available to be perceived by purveyors of western culture for the very reason that all contemporary western societies have directly modeled themselves after Roman civilization.
 Including its superstitious ritualism.
 Even before the first Caesar came into power, the republic of Rome had already been voluntarily backsliding into a socialist dystopia.

-Sound familiar?
+Does this sound familiar?
 What should be mentioned is that even Virgil’s historical fiction was similarly written to praise Caesar Augustus and to further jettison his personage as a savior-hero of the people.
+The emperor was repeatedly called “the savior of the world” and “the savior of the inhabited earth.”
 One might imagine though, through the pride of being God’s chosen people throughout history, and being ever studious concerning the fulfillment of Biblical prophecy, that the social and political rulers of Judea would have known to reject Caesar’s gospel with prejudice and without deliberation.
 However, the readily available idolatry in making secure one’s livelihood and political power is often common to those who should know better.
-When ‘other christs‘, through legislative and judicial power offer to reform their policy and bend to the will of the people, codifying civil privileges and answering their prayers for ‘justice’ and mercy, the people will allow themselves to be bought out and ensnared into civil bondage as hastily as the Israelites did under Pharaoh.
+When “other christs“, through legislative and judicial power offer to reform their policy and bend to the will of the people, codifying civil privileges and answering their prayers for “justice” and mercy, the people will allow themselves to be bought out and ensnared into civil bondage as hastily as the Israelites did under Pharaoh.